Jane Trask MBACP

 HOW I CAN START TO HELP YOU

 I understand that asking for help can be a big step and one that takes courage, and while I will support you to find a way through your current distress, I won’t tell you what you should do or tie you into a lengthy contract.
 I will value and respect you for who you are and will never judge you.
 If you would like to talk with me on the phone to find out a little bit more about what counselling involves, please give me a buzz on the above number; if it switches to voicemail please don't be discouraged as I'm probably in session and I'll call you back as soon as I can.
-I try hard to see all new clients within 3 days of initial contact.
+I try hard to see all new clients within 3 working days of initial contact.

 Training, qualifications & experience